harrystech/kontrast/README.md

 An automated testing tool for comparing visual differences between two versions of a website.

+Kontrast lets you build a test suite to run against your test and production servers.
+It uses [Selenium](http://www.seleniumhq.org/) to take screenshots of both versions and then uses [ImageMagick](http://www.imagemagick.org/) to visually compare the screenshots.
+Finally, Kontrast collects its results into a detailed gallery.

 ## Prerequisites

 1. Install ImageMagick.
 You can do this on OS X via brew with: